SERVICE AREA

 Westport is where southeastern Massachusetts meets the Atlantic.
 Horseneck Beach, Westport Point, and the Westport River system drive the waterfront market, while inland properties offer farmland and open space that's increasingly rare this close to the coast.
 The town's wine country — Westport Rivers Vineyard and surrounding farms — gives it a character distinct from neighboring towns.

-Sellers here should know that Westport attracts a deliberate buyer, often looking for a lifestyle shift rather than a standard upgrade.
-The team's systems-driven approach helps position each property for its natural audience.
+Sellers here should know that Westport attracts a deliberate buyer, often looking for a lifestyle shift rather than a standard upgrade. a systems-driven approach helps position each property for its natural audience.
 John Long has particular depth in the Westport market and understands its seasonal patterns, pricing corridors, and buyer demographics.

 Why John Long

-The team's practice is built around seller representation.
+The practice is built around seller representation.
 John Long also works with buyers through referrals, repeat clients, and sellers transitioning to their next home.
 John Long has completed nearly 200 transactions across Rhode Island and southeastern Massachusetts since 2013, earning over 100 five-star reviews.

-Every listing benefits from the team's systems-driven approach: data-informed pricing, professional presentation, and a first-principles strategy built around each property's unique position in the market.
+Every listing benefits from a systems-driven approach: data-informed pricing, professional presentation, and a first-principles strategy built around each property's unique position in the market.

 SCHEDULE A CONSULTATION